 Science at Handcross

-At Handcross Primary, we aim to provide an engaging science curriculum which builds upon children's natural curiosity and develops essential skills such as perseverance, questioning, open-mindedness, critical thinking and co-operation.
+We aim to provide an engaging science curriculum which builds upon children's natural curiosity and develops essential skills such as perseverance, questioning, open-mindedness, critical thinking and co-operation.
 We offer children first-hand experiences of the world around them through making the most of the outdoor environments in school and within our locality.

 In Key Stage 1, science is embedded in cross-curricular topics which engage and excite the children.
 In Key Stage 2, science is taught as a discreet subject and follows the programmes of study for each year group in the national curriculum.
 In all year groups, key concepts such as seasonal changes are revisited throughout the year, through continuous provision and our visits to Nymans gardens.

-In September 2019, we started our school journey to become an Eco School.
+We are proud to be an 'Eco School'.
 Eco Schools is an international programme of the Foundation for Environmental Education (FEE) that aims to “empower students to be the change our sustainable world needs by engaging them in fun, action-orientated and socially responsible learning.”
 We have an active Eco committee called the Eco Warriors who meet weekly to continually audit and review what we can do as a school to protect and improve the environment.

 We are extremely proud of this and the Eco Warriors are now working towards achieving the silver award.
 We hope to have achieved our Silver Award by the end of 2023.